 High Temperature Open Ground Energy (HTO) system

-Test drilling is being carried out on the campus in preparation for the construction of an underground thermal storage system: High Temperature Open Ground Energy (HTO) system.
+Test drilling has been carried out on the campus in preparation for the construction of an underground thermal storage system: High Temperature Open Ground Energy (HTO) system.
 The HTO system is one of TU Delft’s initiatives as it heads towards a CO2-neutral, circular and climate-adaptive campus by 2030.
 This system enables the storage of excess heat production from the geothermal installation in the summer, which can then be used during periods of increased demand in the colder months.
 By doing this, we make the most efficient use of the geothermal heat source.
-The test drilling will map the soil conditions to a depth of approximately 200 metres.
+The test drilling mapped the soil conditions to a depth of approximately 200 metres.
 The results will allow us to determine the best storage depth for the hot water.
+From this, it has been determined that there are usable, water-permeable sand layers suitable for an HTO system.

 Scientific research